Menu

 Our last meal on the trail: Leftover (gf) bread + egg from Ngahere Hou, our last avo, tomatoes and cheese, and dehydrated soup

 The majority of your costs will go towards accommodation.
-And that’s not necessarily cheap along this hike (and gone up in the last year or so).
+And that’s not necessarily cheap along this hike (and gone up in the last few years).

-If you’re on a tight budget, camping would reduce your costs significantly (e.g. down to $40 per person for a 5-day hike).
+If you’re on a tight budget, camping would reduce your costs significantly (e.g. down to $60 per person for a 5-day hike).
+For the actual hike, we spent:

 • Accommodation on the trail: NZ$705